 This section may be amended and/or modified in any matter and at any time by resolution duly passed by county council.
-(Ord. of 8-16-99, § 2.04)

 In order to provide for the operation and maintenance of the intended functions of the Buffalo Fire District, there shall be levied annually by the auditor of the county and collected by the treasurer of the county an ad valorem tax in such amount as council may hereafter from time to time determine, provided said amount shall not exceed an annual amount of fifteen (15) mills.